FaroukBENGHARSSALLAH/java-spring-security/spring-boot-annotation-ouath-based/authorization-server/README.md

 authorization-server
 ==========================

-Spring Boot web module with annotation configuration for the user authorization using Ouath2.0.
+Spring Boot web module using annotation configuration for the server authorization for ouath2.

 Used APIs,

 - Java 8
-- Spring Boot 1.3.0
+- Spring boot 1.3.0.RELEASE
-- Spring Security oauth2
+- Spring Security 4.3.0.RELEASE

-> This project is in the alpha stage
+> This project is in the development stage